 In December 2010, the Board approved the appointment of Mr. Lovette, as our Chief Executive Officer and President, effective January 3, 2011.
-On January 14, 2011, we entered into an employment agreement with Mr. Lovette (the "Lovette Employment Agreement").
+On January 14, 2011, we entered into Lovette Employment Agreement.
 Mr. Lovette brings more than 30 years of industry leadership experience to the Company.
 In light of Mr. Lovette's significant industry-specific experience, the Compensation Committee decided that it was necessary to offer an employment agreement to Mr. Lovette in order to create an incentive for him to join the Company.
-The Lovette Employment Agreement will expire on January 14, 2014, unless otherwise terminated pursuant to its terms.
+The Lovette Employment Agreement expired in accordance with its terms on January 14, 2014.